Can You Amend a Patent to Add an Improvement to the Invention?

 Filing a Patent Application for the Invention Improvement

 If you have child patent application pending from the granted patent (i.e. parent), you can possibly file a continuation-in-part patent application.
+Alternatively, if you have a continuation application pending you may be able to amend the claims of the pending continuation application to cover the new version of the technology.
 If no pending patent application exists that is related to the patent, then you will have to file a new patent application.
 Keep in mind that a continuation-in-part patent application or new patent application can be rejected by the USPTO as being unpatentable over your prior granted patent.

 You will have to speak with a patent attorney to see if your improvement